 International students are not eligible to participate in federal financial aid programs but are eligible for certain scholarships.

-An Award Notification will indicate the kinds and amounts of financial aid from all sources for which the student is eligible.
+An Award Notification will indicate the kinds and amounts of financial aid from all sources for which the student is eligible, along with the terms and conditions of receiving and using the funds awarded.
 Award amounts will be displayed on the PSU student account at www.banweb.pdx.edu.
-Students must review and accept the terms and conditions for receiving financial aid, then accept or decline their aid offer.
+Students must review and accept the terms and conditions, then accept or decline their aid offer.

 Delivery of Aid

 After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to pay tuition and other billed charges for enrolled students each term.
 Financial aid that exceeds billed charges are then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
 See www.pdx.edu/student-financial/hello-students for more information.